Gum Disease Treatment

 Depending on the severity of the condition, gum disease can be treated non-surgically or surgically.

-For infections in the pockets of the gums, microbial therapy is used to treat bacteria accumulation.
+• For infections in the pockets of the gums, microbial therapy is used to treat bacterial accumulation.

-Surgical treatments include tissue regeneration and laser therapy.
+• Surgical treatments include tissue regeneration and laser therapy.
 Tissue regeneration is used when the bone has been affected by gum disease.
-The grafting of the bone allows for the bone to re-grow and strengthen, and tissue grafting aids thing and weak gums.
+The grafting of the bone allows for the bone to re-grow and strengthen, and tissue grafting aids in treating and strengthening weak gums.

 Laser surgery has many benefits, but one of the most important is patient comfort and quicker healing.
 The absence of pressure and heat creates a much more comfortable experience for the patient, and the laser's precision minimises damage to surrounding tissue.